Tuufless/FFXIV-Elemental-Raid-Macros/_raids/2.0_a_realm_reborn/index.en.md

 - All other players participating in the stack should position themselves at B.

 ## ② Red Orb
-- If 1 or 3 players get a red orb, they will be targeted with an AoE attack and receive a vulnerability up debuff.
+- 1 or 3 players will get a red orb, they will be targeted with an AoE attack and receive a vulnerability up debuff.

 - The AoE attack can be handled by spreading out to avoid overlapping damage.
 - However, players who take damage from the red orb must not participate in stack mechanics afterward.

 ## ③ Tethered Attack (Second Phase)
-This is a simple stack mechanic.
-Everyone should gather at the A field marker to split the damage.

--# Note: Players who have taken red orb damage should not join the stack for this mechanic either.
+A stack mechanic is added, which should be taken by people not affected by the vuln up debuff -# Note: Players who have taken red orb damage should not join the stack for this mechanic either.

 # 真成1の攻略ポイント